murphymv/semEff/cran-comments.md

 * Set no. of cores to two for all examples using parallel processing ("ncpus = 2").

+I also updated the README file by adding some references.

 ## Release
 This is a first submission to CRAN.